chef/automate/components/docs-chef-io/content/automate/managed_services.md

 ### OpenSearch Setup

-- Create an Opensearch domain.
+- Create an OpenSearch domain.
 Click [here](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/createupdatedomains.html) to know more.

 To create the domain, follow the steps given below: